The power of data: How it can help your veterinary practice thrive

 With a retention calendar, staff will receive reminders to book the next visit well before a client and their pet leaves your practice.
 If the pet is a sick patient, they are automatically booked out in alignment with your specific protocol for re-exam.
 A programmable client

-vet looking at data analytics on his laptopcommunication system that has integrated with your retention calendar lets your veterinary practice set the cadence for reminder texts and emails.
+communication system that has integrated with your retention calendar lets your veterinary practice set the cadence for reminder texts and emails.

 Remember, it’s imperative that your practice's pet owner communications stand out.
 It’s easy for messages to get lost in the shuffle; think of the number of emails you personally receive in a day.
 Use your data smartly to segment the audience and break through the noise.
 It is counterproductive to send an email about senior bloodwork testing to your entire database when it only applies to a small segment of your practice.
 It also has the potential to annoy your clients, who may then ignore future correspondence from your clinic because previous emails were irrelevant to their pet.